Ashton-Sidhu/claude-whisper/README.md

 ## Overview

-Claude Whisper enables hands-free interaction with Claude Code by listening for voice commands and automatically executing them in tmux sessions.
-Simply say your wake word followed by a command, and Claude Whisper will transcribe and execute it.
+Claude Whisper enables voice interaction with Claude Code through push-to-talk functionality.
+Hold a configurable key (default: ESC), speak your wake word followed by a command, and Claude Whisper will transcribe and execute it using the Claude Agent SDK.

 ## Features

+- Push-to-talk interface with configurable hotkey
 - Real-time speech recognition using MLX Whisper (optimized for Apple Silicon)
-- Automatic silence detection to identify when you've stopped speaking
+- Desktop notifications for task status
+- Direct integration with Claude Agent SDK
 - Configurable wake word to trigger Claude commands
-- Integration with tmux to manage multiple Claude sessions
-- Customizable permission modes for Claude Code
+- Text input bypass mode for testing without speech recognition
-- Environment-based configuration
+- TOML-based configuration with environment variable overrides

 ## Requirements

 - macOS with Apple Silicon (for MLX acceleration)
 - Python 3.10+
-- tmux
-- PortAudio
+- PortAudio (for microphone input)
-- Claude Code CLI
+- Anthropic API key (for Claude Agent SDK)

 ## Installation